nielsenjared/nielsenjared.github.io/content/blog/2020-best-podcasts-web-developers/index.md

 [Should This Exist?](https://shouldthisexist.com/) | Where to begin?
 [What Went Wrong with the World Wide Web - and How We Can Fix It](https://shouldthisexist.com/internet/)

+## Best Podcasts for Web Developers

+What are your _best_ podcasts for web developers?
+Let me know on Twitter [@jarednielsen](https://twiter.com/jarednielsen)